Jon Morgan

 Counting money on the table

-A limited liability company (LLC) works similarly as a partnership or corporation.
+A limited liability company (LLC) works similarly to a partnership or corporation.
 When you form an LLC, it can have more than one owner, and they are called members.

 Still, unlike corporations and partnerships where two or more partners must agree on how to run the business, LLCs permit single-member companies with no need for an agreement between members.